 The ore will be crushed, beneficiated and thickened prior to entering the pressure acid leaching (PAL) circuit, where nickel, cobalt and scandium are extracted from the ore into a leached solution.
-This then enters Clean TeQ’s patented CLEAN-IX® continuous resin in pulp process, where nickel and cobalt are selectively extracted at a high rate of recovery (>99%) into a concentrated solution.
-Scandium oxide will be produced as a by-product, which will be extracted from the nickel cobalt eluate using CLEAN-IX® resin in column (CLX) technology.
+This then enters Clean TeQ’s patented CLEAN-IX® CRIP technology, where nickel and cobalt are selectively extracted at a high rate of recovery (>99%) into a concentrated solution.
+Scandium oxide will be produced as a by-product, which will be extracted from the nickel cobalt eluate using CLEAN-IX® CLX technology.

 Visit the Clean TeQ Sunrise website for more information about the project.